yukulehe/gazpar2mqtt/README.md

 | gazpar_consumption_month | Sensor | Text | Month of the last monthly statement |
 | gazpar_connectivity | Binary sensor | Connectivity | Binary sensor which indicates if the last gazpar statement succeeded (ON) or failed (OFF) |

-Note : you can replace the default device name *gazpar*

 ### List of topics :
 | Topic | Description